 Yesterday, I had a routine transplant check up which included an office visit with my nurse practitioner and my local transplant cardiologist as well as labs and an echocardiogram (ECHO) which is an ultrasound of the heart to evaluate structural integrity and heart function.
 Now that I am 11 years out from my transplant, these … Continue reading heartSTRONG

 Warning: this post will make you smile and it may make you cry.
 I'd like to share an encounter I had as my heart was beginning to fail.
 I was headed to a cardiology appointment one January day.
 I parked the car, hopped out, locked the doors and headed towards the medical complex.
 I made … Continue reading Angels Among Us

 In reviewing my posts, I realized that there isn't a post explaining why at 38-years of age my heart failed, and ultimately, died.
-So, here's the down and dirty, bullet point backstory: 1978: diagnose with Ewing's sarcoma, a soft tissue cancer; I was 8- years-old in the third grade My parents were not given much … Continue reading Heart Failure: the Backstory
+So, here's the down and dirty, bullet point backstory: 1978: diagnose with Ewing's sarcoma, a soft tissue cancer; I was 8- years-old in the third grade My parents were not given much … Continue reading Childhood Cancer and Heart Failure: the Backstory

 "Hiding your core feelings takes an enormous amount of energy, it saps your motivation to pursue worthwhile goals, and it leaves you feeling bored and shut down."
 The Body Keeps the Score ~Bessel Van der Kolk, MD By way of background for those who likely don't know my story, I was diagnosed and successfully treated for … Continue reading Giving Voice to Trauma